oduwsdl/raintale/docs/source/templates.rst

     - may be deprecated in the future in favor of ``element.surrogate.image|prefer rank=1``
 * ``element.surrogate.first_memento_datetime``
     - the datetime of the *earliest* memento for this resource at the web archive containing this URI-M
-* ``element.surrogate.first_title``
-    - the title pulled from the HTML of the *earliest* memento for this resource at the web archive containing this URI-M
 * ``element.surrogate.first_urim``
     - the URI-M of the *earliest* memento for this resource at the web archive containing this URI-M
 * ``element.surrogate.image``